scalableinternetservices/ucsb_website/project.md

 At the end of each sprint you will:

-- Ensure all your completed stories are integrated on your master branch.
+- Ensure all your completed stories are integrated on your main branch.
 - Deploy your project using Elastic Beanstalk.
 - Demo your deployed version and share the newly created features.
 - Share any new load testing results.

-#### Sprint 1: Week 5
+#### Sprint 1: Week 6

 - Form your team.
   - Decide on a team name
   - One person on the team, message me on piazza with:
     - Your team name
-    - The name, and github username of all the team members
+    - The name, and GitHub username of all the team members
-- Get access to your github respository (I'll create that after the above)
+- Get access to your GitHub respository (I'll create that after the above)
 - Get a new set of AWS credentials specific to your team.
 - Deploy your initial rails code to Elastic Beanstalk.
 - Complete `N` user stories, where `N` is the number of people on your team.